U.S. Fed puts December rate hike firmly on the agenda

 It will also get a chance to see how monetary policy easing in Europe, Japan and China plays out in financial markets.
 Easy money policies abroad push the dollar higher, hurting U.S. exporters and making it harder for the Fed to get inflation back up to its 2 percent target.
 That may explain why the Fed sought to leave the door open for a rate hike rather than paint the economy as fully ready for a monetary policy tightening.

-"The Fed has dialed down its anxiety over international developments, but it's best to play it safe," said Brian Jacobsen, a portfolio strategist at Wells Fargo Funds Management in Menomonee Falls, Wisconsin.
+"The Fed has dialled down its anxiety over international developments, but it's best to play it safe," said Brian Jacobsen, a portfolio strategist at Wells Fargo Funds Management in Menomonee Falls, Wisconsin.

 (Reporting by Lindsay Dunsmuir and Jason Lange; Editing by Paul Simao)